edgeworx/docs/content/en/docs/guides/build.md

 Restart your terminal.
 Then execute `conda activate darcyai` to activate the dev environment.

+[block:callout]
+{
+  "type": "info",
+  "title": "Processing Video",
-For processing video, Darcy AI Engine needs access to the system camera: macOS may prompt you to grant access to the camera.
+  "body": "For processing video, Darcy AI Engine needs access to the system camera: macOS may prompt you to grant access to the camera.
+"
+}
+[/block]

 {{< rawhtml >}}